 Senegal is home to a variety of cultures strikingly different from the ones with which most American are familiar.
 Located on the western most tip of Africa is Dakar, the capital city of Senegal.
 Rich in historical and cultural significance, Dakar is also a center of trade and culture for Francophone West Africa.
 There are nearly three million inhabitants in this city where the African Consultants International (ACI)/Baobab Center is located.
 ACI is an American-based NGO established in 1984 that works to promote cross-cultural understanding, social justice, and the health and well-being of Africa's people through communication and training.
 Dakar is located right on the Atlantic Ocean with many beautiful beaches within walking distance.
 Music is often in the air as the rich culture is expressed by local musicians on the streets.

 This program serves to strengthen the cultural learning component of students' study abroad experience by lending more structure and reflective analysis to the out-of-class experiences, such as orientation activities, exploration of Dakar, family home stays, rural visits, cultural study, intercultural communication and community involvement.

-Selection Criterium: A minimum of two years of college-level French (elementary anad intermediate) is required.
-A minimum cummulative 2.75 GPA is required.
+Available for Francophone African Studies Minors (Fall Only).
+A minimum cumulative 2.75 GPA is required.
 Preference is given to students with a 3.0 GPA in French language.